May 3, 2022

 How Do Portable Air Conditioners Work?

-Portable air conditioners work by pulling hot air from an area and transferring it outside of the home.
+Portable air conditioners work by pulling hot air from an area and transferring it outside the home.
 The AC unit has a motor that cools the air circulated through the room.
-The AC unit will also remove excess humidity from the air and push it out of the room through a hose outside the window.
+Your AC will also remove excess humidity from the air.

 The primary purpose of your portable air conditioner is to remove heat from the room and transfer it outside.
 Three key components allow your portable air conditioner to accomplish these tasks.